-Proof of English language proficiency is also required, either in the form of a valid IELTS or other Academic Skills Test (please see below for details on accepted tests, scores and subscores).
+Proof of English language proficiency is also required, either in the form of a valid IELTS or other official certificate of English language proficiency (please see below for details on accepted tests, scores and subscores).

 UK ENIC is the UK national agency for international qualifications and skills and provides services for individuals and organisations to compare international qualifications against UK qualification framework levels.
 You can compare non-UK qualifications to the UK system by contacting UK ENIC.
 Please note, however, this may incur a cost to you.
 The IIS will only check degree equivalency once applications have been submitted and cannot confirm candidates’ qualifications are eligible prior to application.UK ENIC